strawdynamics/luminous/README.md

 If you're using the pre-built version of Luminous, it will automatically make `window.Luminous` and `window.LuminousGallery` available for your use when included on your page.

 If you prefer to use `require` statements and a build tool like Browserify, there are a couple other things to keep in mind.
 First, `require('luminous-lightbox')` gives you an object with `Luminous` and `LuminousGallery` keys.
-You can use it like this:
+You can use it in the following ways:

 ```javascript
 var Luminous = require('luminous-lightbox').Luminous;